Skip to main content

 • No policy matched: The transaction is in approve_in_progress but no policy applied.
 Call this to approve it directly.

-• Admin override: A policy is running but an admin needs to approve immediately, regardless of the policy’s designated approvers.
+• Company admin override: A policy is running but a Company admin needs to approve immediately, regardless of the policy’s designated approvers.

 The response returns the updated transaction with expense_status: "approved".